Determinantal representations of singular hypersurfaces in P^n: Self-adjoint s

-Both cases contradict hyperbolicity, hence $pt=0$.
-Hence the statement. \\ \\{\bf 2.} If the hypersurface $X\sset\mR\mP^n$ has a self adjoint positive definite \dr\ (and not just semi-definite) then the hyperbolic region is an open set.
-Hence the previous part implies that the hypersurface has no singular points with singular locally irreducible components.
-Hence, if $X=\cup p_\al X_\al$, there exists the finite modification $\coprod p_\al\tX_\al\to\cup p_\al X_\al$, where each $\tX_\al\to X_\al$ is the normalization and $\tX_\al$ is smooth. \\ \\{\bf 3.} As the hypersurface has only smooth multiple local components, it is enough to prove that the representation is completely locally decomposable at every real singular point of $X$, according to the decomposition into the distinct multiple components, see property \ref{Thm.X'/X-sat.are.decomposable}.
+If $mult(L_2\cap X^\R_\al,0)=mult(X^\R_\al,0)=2$ then the singularity is of type $A_k$, i.e. after a (real-analytic) change of coordinates the curve is defined by $y^2=\pm x^{k+1}$.
+Now the family is constructed directly. \\ \\{\bf 2.} If the hypersurface $X\sset\P^n$ has a self adjoint positive definite \dr\ (and not just semi-definite) then the hyperbolic region is a non-empty open set.
+Hence by the previous part the hypersurface has no singular points with singular locally irreducible components.
+Hence, if $X=\cup p_\al X_\al$, there exists the finite modification $\coprod p_\al\tX_\al\to\cup p_\al X_\al$, where each $\tX^\R_\al\to X^\R_\al$ is the normalization and $\tX^\R_\al$ is smooth. \\ \\{\bf 3.} As the hypersurface has only smooth multiple local components, it is enough to prove that the representation is locally completely decomposable at every real singular point of $X$, according to the decomposition into the distinct multiple components, see property \ref{Thm.X'/X-sat.are.decomposable}.

-Let $0\in X_\mR$ be a real singular point.
-Let $pt\in\mR\mP^n\smin X_\mR$ be a point in the hyperbolic region.
-We can assume the line $\overline{(pt,0)}$ is not tangent to $X$ at any point.
-Let $\ep\in\mR\mP^n$ be a point near $0\in X_\mR$.
+Let $0\in X_\R$ be a real singular point.
+Let $pt\in\P^n_\R\smin X_\R$ be a point in the hyperbolic region.
+We can assume the line $\overline{(pt,0)}$ is not tangent to $X_\R$ at any point.
+Let $\ep\in\P^n_\R$ be a point near $0\in X_\R$.
 Consider the line $\overline{(pt,\ep)}$.
-We can assume this line does not lie on $X$.
+We can assume this line does not lie on $X_\R$.

 Restrict the original \dr\ to this line.
-So, we get a one-dimensional family of matrices: \beq (1-t)\cM|_\ep+t\cM|_{pt} \eeq By construction $\det\Big((1-t)\cM|_\ep+t\cM|_{pt}\Big)$ vanishes precisely for those values of $t$ where the line intersects $X_\mR$.
+So, we get a one-dimensional family of matrices: \beq (1-t)\cM|_\ep+t\cM|_{pt} \eeq By construction $\det\Big((1-t)\cM|_\ep+t\cM|_{pt}\Big)$ vanishes precisely for those values of $t$ where the line intersects $X_\R$.
 By hyperbolicity there are $deg(X)$ such points (counted with multiplicities).